 integrates fully into a wide range of simulation and visualization tools that SolidWorks contains.
 SLDPRT allows static and dynamic analyses such as: draft angle, interference testing, and finite element simulation.
 This allows a high degree of both performance and manufacturing analysis at the earliest stages, allowing part optimization pre-prototype to a high degree.
 Additionally, the Product Data Management tools that start with parts and assemblies allow excellent production planning, complete version control, and data security.

-What Are the Types of SLDPRT Files?
+The Types of SLDPRT Files

 The only variants of SLDPRT files relate to the release year of the SolidWorks version within which they were created.
 SolidWorks offers full backward compatibility, so all prior file versions can be opened by later releases of the software.
 Forward compatibility is not supported, however, so '22 files must be format changed to a universal format such as STP in order to be opened in '21 SolidWorks or earlier.